Interfaces spec

 # Conditionals

-Conditionals refers to methods that returns boolean, usually for object flagging.
+Conditionals refer to methods that return a boolean, usually for object flagging.

-The is prefix must be used in methods returning bool.
+prefix must be used in methods returning bool